 |Shaquay Gant||Austin O’Connell||Sean Trotter|

 |Rocky Garcia||Tate Pittman|

 A 1987 graduate and former player, Darren Allman was a sophomore when the Panthers won the 1984 Class 5A State Championship.
 Allman was a junior when the team reached the state finals in 1985.
 He shares the school record for interceptions in a single game with four in 1986.
 A decade later, Allman would spend eight seasons coaching at Brownwood, one year at Temple, and one year at Highland Park.
 In February 2005, he was named as Permian’s 11th football coach.
 After reaching the third round of the playoffs in ’06, ’07, and ’08, Allman left Permian for Austin Westlake and then Colleyville Heritage.
-In 2015, he took the Athletic Director position at Southlake Carroll in 2015, and has returned to coaching at Nacogdoches.
+He accepted the Athletic Director position at Southlake Carroll in 2015, and has returned to coaching at Nacogdoches.